 On February 24, 2022, Russia launched an early morning attack into Ukraine.
 Air-raid sirens and explosions were heard across the country.
 This follows nearly eight years of strained Russian and Ukrainian relations over a conflict in the Crimean and Donbas areas of Ukraine that have been occupied by Russia since 2014.
 Below, we detail our response to this ongoing crisis and provide key information on the developing situation.

 Medical Teams responds to Ukraine crisis

 Currently, Medical Teams is on the ground in Moldova providing medical care for Ukrainian refugees.
 Moldova is one of the top receiving countries of refugees and the large influx is threatening to overwhelm the country’s fragile health system.
 Eighty-nine percent of refugees in Moldova are women and children, and nearly a third report needing urgent medication.

 Our teams of volunteer doctors and nurses are helping deliver urgent medical care to refugees at border crossings in Moldova.
-They are training frontline staff on trauma first aid, basic lift support and psychological first aid.
+They are training frontline staff on trauma first aid, basic life support and psychological first aid.
 Additionally, we are working with partners to deliver medical equipment and supplies to local health centers.

 As part of our initial response, we partnered with the Ukrainian-American Cultural Association of OR & SW WA to deliver seven tons of crucial medical supplies to Ukraine.
 We also partnered with two humanitarian organizations in the region, Integra in Slovakia and Coram Deo in Moldova, to provide beds, hygiene kits and meals to Ukrainian refugees.